disclosure: affiliate links may be used in this post.

-I’m going to take you through the whole process of stenciling the Bingo Table.
+The bingo game table would be perfect in a den or maybe a man cave.
+I’m going to take you through the whole process of stenciling and distressing the table.

-The stencil is from Old Sign Stencils and is a layered stencil….two parts.
+The stencil from Old Sign Stencils and is a layered stencil….meaning it has two parts.
+Don’t let that make you nervous.

 I taped the first part of the stencil to the table using Frog Tape painters tape.
 I eye-balled centering it on the table.
 No perfection here.